Schwarz lemma from a K\"ahler manifold into a complex Finsler manifold: Introduction

 In analysis of one complex variable, the classical Schwarz lemma states that a holomorphic mapping from the open unit disk into itself decreases the Poincar\'e metric.
-It is known that the classical Schwarz lemma plays an important role in proving the Riemannian mapping theorem and other related topics in complex analysis.
-There are various kinds of Schwarz lemmas which were reformulated from the differential geometric viewpoints, i.e., under different curvature assumptions of the metrics on the domain and target manifolds, respectively.
-We refer to \cite{A}, \cite{CCL}, \cite{YC}, \cite{P}, \cite{R}, \cite{T}, \cite{Y2} and the references therein for more details.
+It is known that the classical Schwarz lemma plays an important role in proving the Riemannian mapping theorem and in various topics of geometric function theory in complex analysis.
+In 1938, Ahlfors \cite{ahlfors} gave a key generalization of the classic Schwarz lemma for holomorphic mappings from the unit disk into a Riemann surface that admits a Hermitian metric with Gauss curvature bounded from above by a negative constant, which open the door of generalizing Schwarz lemma from the viewpoint of differential geometry.
+In 1957-1958, Look \cite{La,Lb} gave a systematic study of Schwarz lemma and analytic invariants on the classic domains, from the viewpoints of both function theoretic and differential geometric.

-Note that various types of Schwarz lemmas are also widely used in geometric function theory in several complex variables, complex differential geometry, as well as in complex hyperbolic geometry.
-In \cite{K2}, for instance, Kobayashi introduced several Schwarz lemmas and used them to investigate properties of holomorphic mappings from complete K\"ahler manifolds into Hermitian manifolds.